 There's a reason they call it wordplay.
 Study language enough, and it becomes play to choose tropes that express more than the action or setting.
 Trying to set up a lighthearted theme?
 Rhyme is one of the most enjoyable ways to bring the fun to life.
-For example, in my upcoming novel, The Taste of Truth; Candid Confessions of a Dedicated Liar, a character in the opening scene is trying to accomplish two goals.
+For example, in my colleague's upcoming novel, The Taste of Truth; Candid Confessions of a Dedicated Liar, a character in the opening scene is trying to accomplish two goals.
 Devlin, a novice Wiccan, is attending an ad hoc ceremony designed to help a friend meet a nice guy on a blind date.
 But unfortunately, the rooster she needs to complete the ceremony has, well, flown the coop ... eluding her in a large hibiscus bush.
 So, she summons her wits and utters this incantation for divine help:

 Yet the leaves here thicken,

 While men’s hearts quicken —

 I call on Zeus!
 Bring forth the chicken!

 Okay, so it's not Shakespeare.
 But it's not meant to be.
 The name of the series is "Desperately Divine," and this is a prime example.
 Devlin's an English major who spends her time off from school concocting odd spells for her pals.
 Now, this spell uses a traditional rhyme scheme.
 However, I sometimes throw in an internal rhyme to spice up a line.
 Internal rhyme, as the name suggests, usually happens within the same line.

 Later in the same chapter, two men (both Superior Court judges by trade) are gawking at the Wiccans who have been caught up in the moment while performing their ceremony.
 One of the men is thrilled: